-Provides a broad introduction to the field of biosensors, as well as an in-depth and quantitative view of biosensor design and performance analysis.
+Intended to provide a broad introduction to the field of biosensors, as well as an in depth and quantitative view of biosensor design and performance analysis.
 Fundamental application of biosensor theory will be demonstrated, including: recognition, transduction, signal acquisition, and post processing/data analysis.

 Remote Sensing in Engineering: Science, Sensors and Applications

 Credits: 3; Prereq: MAP 2302 or the equivalent.